Exclusive: Matthew Tukaki's job history not checked before Govt role

 When questioned about his statements of leading Drake through the GFC, Tukaki was to the point: “Yes, absolutely”.
 In a later statement provided by Tukaki, he said his job was to grow revenue and sales, which coincided with the GFC.

-Oranga Tamariki never asked for a CV when it charged Tukaki with turning the organisation around and paying him at a rate of $1000 a day, on the taxpayer dime.
+Tukaki was never asked for a CV when charged with turning the organisation around and being paid a rate of $1000 a day, on the taxpayer dime.

 There was no requirement to check Tukaki’s employment history, says the Minister for Children, Kelvin Davis.